brunobrito89/udacity-ndda-module-6/README.md

 > __Third Person Feedback:__
 The charts are not complex and conclusions can be easily made.
 However, since there's no "contextualization", it's hard to understand the history behind the charts, what they mean.
 I have to keep scrolling up and down, analyzing one chart after another and going back to make my conclusion.
 I belive there could be lesser charts with a better focus on what they're trying to tell or they could be better arrenged in the screen in order to facilitate the viewers understanding.

+> __Fourth Person Feedback:__
+My first feedback is that the charts are shown correctly when displayed on Google Chrome.
+There seems to be an issue with Firefox.
+I believe you should use Bootstrap in order to make better responsive visualizations and be "safe" despite the browser your viewer might be using.
+However, the visualizations are really good, I just think they need a better style, it's too simple and straightforward.
+Maybe add something more than just the charts or re-arrenge them in a better way.

 ## Resources
 * [dimple](http://dimplejs.org/examples_index.html)